ortfo/db/README.md

 Some YAML keys are interpreted in a certain way though:

 - `collection`: This _needs_ to refer to a valid collection id, and associates that work with the collection
 - `color`: nothing special about this, but note that it overrides `extract color from`.
   It can be an object (with keys `secondary` and `primary`) or a string (which is the same as setting `primary` and setting `secondary` to null.
 - `extract color from`: portfoliodb has an optional build step to extract the primary and secondary colors from a given image, this sets the filename.
 With the build step turned on and without this, _portfoliodb_ will look for image files in the work's folder, and if it founds only one image, it will use it, else the build will fail.

 Other information is extracted from the contents themselves:

-- `name` is extracted from the document's title (`# phelng` here)
+- `name` is extracted from the document's first `<h1>` element.
-- `links` is extracted from a list that only contains named links (`- [code source](https://github.com/ewen-lbh/phelng)` here)
+- `paragraphs` contains the list of paragraphs, by default the `id` is the first sentence slugified
+- `media` contains the list of media files present in the markdown content, whether it's an image or another media file

-A special syntax is added to easily embed video or audio files, either from files in the work's folder, or from YouTube (playlists and videos):
+A special syntax is added to easily embed other media files:

 ```markdown
 >[fallback text "Optional title"](filename or youtube URL)